arrilot/laravel-widgets/README.md

 ## Usage

-Lets consider we want to make a list of recent news and reuse it in several views.
+Let's consider we want to make a list of recent news and reuse it in several views.

 First of all we can create a Widget class using the artisan command provided by the package.
 ```bash
 php artisan make:widget RecentNews
 ```

-Now the folowing widget skeleton is created in your app/Widgets directory:
+Now the following widget skeleton is created in your app/Widgets directory:

 ```php
 <?php namespace App\Widgets;